Greater Victoria

 Greater Victoria (also known as the Greater Victoria Region) is located in British Columbia, Canada, on the southern tip of Vancouver Island.
 It is usually defined as the thirteen municipalities of the Capital Regional District (CRD) on Vancouver Island as well as some adjacent areas and nearby islands.

 The Capital Regional District administers some aspects of public administration for the whole metro region; other aspects are administered by the individual member municipalities of Greater Victoria.
 Roughly, Greater Victoria consists of all land and nearby islands east of a line drawn from the southern end of Finlayson Arm to the eastern shore of Sooke Harbour, along with some lands on the northern shore of Sooke Harbour.

 Many places, buildings, and institutions associated with Victoria such as the University of Victoria, Victoria International Airport, and BC Ferries Swartz Bay ferry terminal, are outside the City of Victoria itself, which has an area of just 19.5 km2 on the southern tip of Greater Victoria.
 Victoria is the locality indicated in the mailing addresses of several CRD municipalities and localities adjacent to Victoria.
 The central city of Victoria lends its name and cultural influence to many places and organizations in the metro region.

 Municipalities

 There are 13 cities, towns, and district municipalities in Greater Victoria.
+A merger of municipalities has been proposed since 2014 and considered by several governments, but has yet to advance to a plebiscite.